ishansuhail/HandyMatch/README.md

 6. Save your API key securely

 ### 4. Configure Environment Variables
-1. Create a `.env` file in the React app directory:
+1. Create a `.env` file in the React app directory NOT THE PROJECT DIRECTORY:
 ```bash
 touch .env
 ```